quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 The ability to solve a problem is a combination of domain knowledge and technical expertise -- domain knowledge to envision a feasible solution, and technical expertise to make that vision a reality.

-Persistence has a more emotional root -- doing something you love, wanting to fix something that angers you, a drive to conquer an opponent, etc. The more emotional connection you have to a problem, the easier it will be to stay motivated and persistent.
+Persistence has a more emotional root, e.g. doing something you love or fixing something that angers you.
+The greater the variety and strength of emotional connection you have with a problem, the easier it will be to stay motivated and persistent.

 <h3>Start with the problem, not the model.</h3>